Linnea Deb: Early career

-The second winning song was "Heroes" performed by Måns Zelmerlöw in 2015.
-The song also won the Eurovision Song Contest 2015.
-It was certified 5× platinum in Sweden and certified gold in Spain, Norway and Austria.
+Eurovision Song Contest

-In Melodifestivalen 2016, her production-team The Family managed to get 4 different contributions to the contest - performed by Lisa Ajax, Ace Wilder, Molly Pettersson and ISA.
-Thanks to these contributions, they were appointed as Songwriter of the year in the contest.
-The contribution with Ace Wilder "Don't Worry" later got featured in the trailer for Bridget Jones's Baby.
-In 2017, Linnea co-wrote two of the competing songs in Melodifestivalen - "I Don't Give A" by Lisa Ajax and "Statements" by Loreen.
-She co-wrote two of the entries in Melodifestivalen 2019, being "Hello" by Mohombi and "No Drama" for High15.
+Linnea Deb, alongside Joy Deb, is notable for her work in the Eurovision Song Contest, both in the contest and in national selections.
+They are most present in Sweden's annual Eurovision selection Melodifestivalen, in which they have four wins.
+The first winning song in 2013, "You" by Robin Stjernberg, broke a Swedish record for most played song in one day and it got nominated for a Swedish Grammis as Song of the Year 2014.
+The second winning song, "Heroes" performed by Måns Zelmerlöw in 2015, won the Eurovision Song Contest 2015 and sold 5× Platinum in Sweden and Gold in Spain, Norway and Austria.
+In 2021 they won Melodifestivalen for a third time with Voices by Tusse.
+They won Melodifestivalen on a fourth occasion in 2024 with "Unforgettable", performed by Marcus & Martinus.
+Their Melodifestivalen entries in 2014, 2021 and 2023 finished second.

 International releases

 Linnea has also written and produced several international hits.
 She co-wrote the first record "Top Down" on Fifth Harmony's Reflection album.
 Also, Linnea and her production team wrote and produced JoJo's comeback single "Save My Soul".
 Linnea has also co-written the Polish artists Margaret's single "Cool Me Down" which was sold double platinum in Poland and gold in Sweden.

 In 2016, "Oh Lord" was released with the British vocal harmony boy band Mic Lowry, which was their debut single and it was written by Joy, Linnea Deb, Anton Hård af Segerstad, Augustine Grant and Phil Collins, as the song contains lyrics and music from Phil Collins' song "In the Air Tonight".